NathanDunning/Visualising-Transport-Networks/M2_Architecture/project_architecture.md

 The application tier contains the functional business logic which drives the core capabilities of the application.
 It will be developed using Java and Spring REST APIs will be used to implement different application components.
 Application and Data layer Connectivity will be implemented using by JDBC.
 JDBC is a Java API used to connect to the database and execute queries.
 The retrieved data from the data layer will be processed and the information will be exposed as APIs to the front end.
 Spring security framework will be used to manage security of the application.

 ##### Data Layer:
 The data tier comprises of data access layer and database/data storage system.
 MySQL database management system will be used to maintain the data.
 Data is accessed by the application layer via JDBC.
 External services like Google Maps API will be invoked for data gathering.
 In-built security of MySQL will be used to maintain the security of the database.
 Data encryption should be used to maintain the privacy of user details especially the login credentials.
 The efficiency of the system directly depends on the size of the database.
 Query processing will be affected by the non-normalized tables with high content.
-For ex, in this case the travel details about different modes of transport can be stored seperately and the appropriate tables can be queried for results, instead of having all the data under one table.
+For example, in this case the travel details about different modes of transport can be stored seperately and the appropriate tables can be queried for results, instead of having all the data under one table.

 ### 4.3 Process